mrfelixwong/nano-agent/README.md

-# 🤖 nano-agent: Learn AI Agents in One Sitting
+# nano-agent: Learn AI Agents in One Sitting
+**Build an AI Agent *and* an AI Judge from scratch with no frameworks.**

 **Zero frameworks.
 Pure Python.
 Built for learning.**

 A minimalist AI agent implementation that teaches core agentic patterns without LangChain, CrewAI, or any agent framework.
-Just 300 lines of readable Python you can understand in 30 minutes.
+Just 300 lines of readable Python you can understand in one setting.

-## 100% Local, Zero API Keys Required
+## 100% Local, Zero API Keys Required, Data never leaves your computer

 **Everything runs on your machine:**
 - No OpenAI API keys needed